Table of Contents

 The Takeaway

 Contactless credit cards are emerging as an effective payment technology that’s gathering steam among consumers and retailers alike.
-Thanks to the tech that enables contactless credit card payment, these credit cards allow you to simply wave or tap the credit card within range of a payment terminal that accepts contactless payments.
-You can figure out if a payment terminal — and your credit card — offer contactless payment as an option by looking for the contactless payment symbol.
+Thanks to the tech that enables contactless credit card payment, these credit cards allow you to simply wave or tap the credit card near the contactless symbol on a payment terminal.
+Though contactless payments aren’t available everywhere, you can figure out if a payment terminal — and your credit card — offer contactless payment as an option by looking for the contactless payment symbol.

 FAQ